Shatabdi66/Bank_Marketing_DataScience/README.md

 ## Contact
-For any questions or feedback, please get in touch with shatabdi@pdx.edu
+For any questions or feedback, please get in touch with sumi.shat@gmail.com